Based on Janet Hunter, The Emergence of Modern Japan (Routledge, 1989)

 Eight shogunal delegations traveled abroad between 1860 and 1867, and they brought back two hundred books to Japan.
 In 1862 the first Japanese was sent to Europe for formal technical study.
 Akamatsu Daizaburō, an officer in the shogunate’s new navy, enrolled at Leiden in mathematics and engineering.
 In 1864 Chōshū sent Inoue Masaru to the University of London, also for engineering studies.
 But there were limits to change under Tokugawa feudalism: in 1863 several Chōshū samurai had to sneak out of the country for studies overseas.14

-All hesitancy was abandoned after the Meiji Restoration.
+There was no equivocation after the Meiji Restoration.
 The development of science became part of the national mission to advance Japan’s standing in the world.
 Numerous students were sent abroad to study scientific and technical disciplines.
 Several institutions within Japan expanded their science programs — Tokyo University was soon preeminent among them.
 The universities needed people to teach and to lead research, so they recruited prominent academics in Europe and America.
 The attitude toward foreigners in academia was the same as in business: they would be there only until young Japanese could be trained to take their place.
 By 1900 at the latest, foreign academics were widely seen as an impediment to the progress of native talent.

 The foreigners at Tokyo University attempted to instill a research ethic in their students from the beginning, but it took some time for indigenous research to develop.
 The dearth of technical ability in Japan meant that science graduates found themselves pressured to act as experts and advisors to both private businesses and governments, leaving them little time for research.
-The ranks of the scientists would have to fill out before research could become a priority.
+The ranks of the scientists had to fill out before research could become a priority.

 Scientist was another new role that the samurai could embrace to advance their country’s interests.
 The doctorate degree was introduced in Japan in the 1880s, and James Bartholomew has argued that there was a strong correlation between holding a doctorate degree in a scientific discipline and being a scientist.
 Using this proxy, he found that the samurai dominated science after 1868.